Full Breakdown of Costs Involved in Buying a House in the UK 2024 - 2025

 In the UK, most estate agent fees apply to those selling a home.
 However, it’s essential to recognise that estate agent fees exist, as they can increase a seller’s asking price.

 Therefore, if you can negotiate with a seller directly without going through an agent, you can typically negotiate a lower purchase price, as the seller isn’t responsible for paying expensive estate agent fees to complete the process.
+Buying a house costs can add up very fast, so it’s worthwhile trying to reduce some of your overall spend.

 Legal fees